 The charity United Response played a crucial part here, allowing me access to its impressive “Postcards from the Edges” project, as well as allowing me to visit some of its agencies and to talk to some of the people who attended them, as well as to its staff.
 Thanks are due to the large number of United Response staff who helped, above all Diane Lightfoot.

 A large proportion of the poems in this collection were written by me.
-This is because quite a few of the people I talked to couldn’t write well, or at all, and it was inescapable that my words, if carefully and truly enough written, could do more justice to their experience, and communicate it better, than their own writing could.
-And communicating the experience to people “outside the ring” being the main point of the exercise, it was my task to listen to them as accurately as I could, so that my words could do them sufficient justice.
+I took it upon myself to speak on behalf of several people I met and talked to.
+It was my task to listen to them as accurately as I could, so that my words could do them sufficient justice.

 The expenses incurred in the making of this collection were met by a small bequest left to me by my parents.
 They had put it aside in case my sister Kim, who had Down’s Syndrome, had need of extra funds for her support at any point.
 Kim died in 2012 and the money, previously unused, came free.
 There could not have been a better use for it than the compiling of this collection and I decided to put it together in tribute to her and to say so openly.
 I also used some of my own experience as a family member, as part of the witness the collection offers.